fizalihsan/fizalihsan.github.io/source/technology/webservices.md

 As web-based informational items, resources are pointless unless they have at least one representation.
 In the Web, representations are MIME typed.
 The most common type of resource representation is probably still text/html, but nowadays resources tend to have multiple representations.

 For the record, RESTful web services are Turing complete; that is, these services are equal in power to any computational system, including a system that consists of SOAP-based web services or DOA stubs and skeletons.

+## Advantages of REST API

+* **Ability to leverage commodity caching technologies** This API style leverages commodity caching technologies designed specifically with HTTP in mind.
+If, for example, a client requests a product that hasn’t changed within the past day, and information on that product can be found in a Reverse Proxy, then the cached representation will be returned and service execution can be bypassed.
+This reduces the load on the Origin Server, especially in cases where the service would have queried a database or performed a CPU- or memory-intensive computation

 ## RESTful Architectural Principles